aj100/randomfileopenerclojure/README.md

 # randomfileopener

 Opens a random file in a given directory.
+(Only tested in Windows.)

 ## Usage

-FIXME

-## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+You can do: lein run "C:\YourPath" [nested]

+Or: java -jar randomfileopener.jar "C:\YourPath" [nested]

+And then just keep hitting 'Enter' to keep opening up more files.